whyevenquestion1t/tiny-llm/README.md

 Qwen2 implementation.
 Sadly, it also takes 4x memory than using the mlx-lm components as it does not support computation over quantized parameters.

 ## Week 2

-Quantization, implement softmax/linear/silu kernels, implement attention kernels, key-value cache and compression.
+Quantization, implement softmax/linear/silu kernels, implement attention kernels, key-value cache and compression, attention masks, prompt cache.

 ## Week 3